rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/51_managing-devices/513_device-config-variables.md

 ## Batch Logging Configuration

-You can configure the batch logging feature on a device that allows you to create a backup of device deployment logs in a single file in JSON format.
  The size and rotation logic of the backup file is governed by the following configurations.

 * **Backup Directory**: Specify the backup directory in the device to store the log files.
 * **Rotation size**: Specify the log file size in MB after which the file is rotated.